-Stage 2: based on the findings from Stage 1, the research team will refine the electronic search strategy, and search strategies will be specifically developed and adapted for a each individual database to ensure optimal retrieval of the relevant literature.
+Stage 2: based on the findings from Stage 1, the research team will refine the electronic search strategy, and search strategies will be specifically developed and adapted for c each individual database to ensure optimal retrieval of the relevant literature.
 Searches will be conducted in the following databases: PubMed, Scopus, Web of Science, Embase and Cochrane Library.
 Literature search strategies will use Medical Subject Headings terms and free text words associated with dengue management.
-Keywords can include dengue fever and its synonyms, strategies and its synonyms, challenges and its synonyms and solutions and its synonyms.
+Keywords can include dengue fever and its synonyms, strategies and its synonyms and soluand its synonyms, challenges and its synonyms and solutions and its synonyms.
 A draft of the search strategy is provided in table 2.

 The reference lists of included articles will be examined to capture any potentially missed articles, and the reference lists of related reviews will also be reviewed, with any identified relevant primary studies added manually.
 Articles published in English from 2003 to 2024 will be included.
-This timeframe was selected based on our a knowledge of the literature, aiming to capture key publications and the first comprehensive guidelines issued by the WHO, the onset of new epidemiological trends and advancements in dengue fever management strategies.
+This timeframe was selected based on our a knowledge of the literature, aiming to capture key publi- 3 cations and the first comprehensive guidelines issued by the WHO, the onset of new epidemiological trends and advancements in dengue fever management strategies.
 However, foundational studies published before 2003 that are frequently cited or considered influential in the included articles will be manually added to ensure the comprehensiveness of the study.
 Following the electronic search, data collection and data extraction, the search results will be imported into data management software (EndNote), and duplicates will be removed.
+The selected

-The selected criteria.
-Study date: the study will begin in early 2025.
-Stage 3: study selection Article screening will proceed in two phases.
-Two inde-pendent reviewers (MS and AG) will assess article bility based on inclusion and exclusion criteria (table 3) during each screening phase.
+Stage 3: study selection

+Article screening will proceed in two phases.
+Two independent reviewers (MS and AG) will assess article all hilling based. bility based on inclusion and exclusion criteria (table 3) during each screening phase.
 Any disagreements will be resolved through discussion or consultation with a third reviewer (EH).
 Reviewers will screen all titles and abstracts retrieved from the search.
 The first 50 articles will be screened to determine the level of inter-reviewer agreement.
 The team will also discuss potential protocol adjustments and refine the screening form as necessary.
 A

 Table 2 Search strategy

 Database Search strategy

-PubMed (("Dengue"[Mesh] OR "Dengue Virus"[Mesh] OR dengue[Title/Abstract] OR "dengue fever"[Title/Abstract] OR "break- bone fever"[Title/Abstract] OR "dengue hemorrhagic fever"[Title/Abstract] OR "dengue shock syndrome"[Title/ Abstract]) AND (("Plan"[Title/Abstract] OR "Program"[Title/Abstract] OR "Intervention"[Title/Abstract] OR "Initiative"[Title/ Abstract] OR "Prevention Program"[Title/Abstract] OR "Control Program"[Title/Abstract] OR "Control"[Title/ Abstract] OR "Management Program"[Title/Abstract]) OR ("Strategy"[Title/Abstract] OR "Policy"[Title/Abstract] OR "Approach"[Title/Abstract])) AND ("Prevention"[Title/Abstract] OR "Public Health"[MeSH] OR "Control"[Title/Abstract]) AND ("Challenge"[Title/Abstract] OR "Challenges"[Title/Abstract] OR "Barriers"[Title/Abstract] OR "Shortcoming"[Title/ Abstract] OR "Obstacle"[Title/Abstract] OR "Difficulties"[Title/Abstract] OR "Limitations"[Title/Abstract]])) Filters: English, from 2003/1/1 - 2024/12/31 Sort by: Most Recent
+PubMed (("Dengue" [Mesh] OR "Dengue Virus" [Mesh] OR dengue [Title/Abstract] OR "dengue fever" [Title/Abstract] OR "breakbone fever" [Title/Abstract] OR "dengue hemorrhagic fever" [Title/Abstract] OR "dengue shock syndrome" [Title/Abstract]) AND (("Plan" [Title/Abstract] OR "Program" [Title/Abstract] OR "Intervention" [Title/Abstract] OR "Initiative" [Title/Abstract] OR "Prevention Program" [Title/Abstract] OR "Control Program" [Title/Abstract] OR "Control" [Title/Abstract] OR "Policy" [Title/Abstract] OR "Abstract] OR "Policy" [Title/Abstract] OR "Approach" [Title/Abstract]) AND ("Prevention" [Title/Abstract] OR "Public Health" [MeSH] OR "Control" [Title/Abstract]) AND ("Challenge" [Title/Abstract] OR "Barriers" [Title/Abstract] OR "Shortcoming" [Title/Abstract] OR "Obstacle" [Title/Abstract] OR "Difficulties" [Title/Abstract] OR "Limitations" [Title/Abstract])) Filters: English, from 2003/1/1 - 2024/12/31 Sort by: Most Recent